ashwin2979/grub-truck/README.md

 I have some basic tests and validation scripts in the utilities folder, but I would definitely implement a more exhaustive testing approach with more time allocated.

+I have not had prior experience with MongoDB or with a mapping library, and so this was an exploration for developing with some new technologies that seemed most appropriate for this app.

 ---

 Something else I'm especially proud of is a web app I built called [EventYoda](https://eventyoda.com/).
 This is a platform to find unique and creative team-building activities targeted specifically for corporate groups.
 I've presented this at a few tech conferences and also looked into some monetization strategies- its been a fun and fulfilling learning experience.